lucianlature/react-universally-styled-components/FEATURE.md

 # About

-  This is the `incubator/stylesheets/styled-components` branch of the `react-universally` starter kit.
+  This is the `react-universally-styled-components` feature repository for `react-universally` starter kit.

   It provides you with the build tooling and configuration you need to kick off your next universal react project with full support for Styled Components.